This festival has been re-arranged from Thursday 28th to Saturday 30th May 2020 to now be 4th-6th September. Organiser's statement.

 Red Rooster Festival will take place in the grounds of Euston Hall, in Suffolk.
 Embracing the sounds and lifestyle of the American Deep South, Red Rooster aims to become the event for fans of Rhythm and Blues, Americana, Soul, Roots and Country music.

-Tickets are on sale, currently priced at £69.50 for the weekend, which includes entry to the festival from 4pm on the Thursday, with 3 nights of camping and free parking for cars.
+Tickets are on sale, currently priced at £89.50 for the weekend, which includes entry with 3 nights of camping and free parking for cars.

-A Saturday-only ticket is priced at £55, with 1 night of camping and free parking for cars.
+A Saturday-only or Sunday-only ticket is priced at £55, with 1 night of camping and free parking for cars.
 Children aged under 12 years can attend for free.

 Live in vehicle passes are £55, £60 or £65 depending upon size of vehicle, or with an electric hook-up available for an additional £80, £90 or £100.